 A recent announcement from Mark Carney, the Governor of the Bank of England that the Bank will not consider raising interest rates until the jobless rate has fallen to 7% or below has been met with some positive responses by business organisations and the government.

-At Pro-actions we work with and help small businesses across the South East and London and we frequently see businesses who have previously applied for finance only to be turned-down because their business case just didn’t stand up!
+At Pro-actions we work with and help small businesses across the South East and London.
+We frequently see businesses who have previously applied for finance only to be turned-down because their business case just didn’t stand up!
 This is a waste of time and effort and a real frustration for the businesses and for the banks.
 And, despite everything we hear to the contrary, banks are keen to lend.

-When trying to raise funds to create a new business or to grow or acquire an existing business owners need to fully understand what’s needed to be successful, what the application should cover and which key financial information the bank will be looking for.
-They need to understand what criteria the bank uses to judge the merits of a loan application, what a successful business should be measuring on an on-going basis and also what other options are available for raising finance.
+When trying to raise funds to create a new business or to grow or acquire an existing business, owners need to fully understand what’s needed to be successful.
+They need to know what the application should cover and which key financial information the bank will be looking for.
+Ideally, they need to understand what criteria the bank uses to judge the merits of a loan application.
+What a successful business should be measuring on an on-going basis and also what other options are available for raising finance.

 Although this won’t guarantee success it will significantly increase the chances of success!